Sakura Shukugawa Station: Lines

-Station Layout and Design
+Station layout and design

-Station Placement
+Station placement

 Most of the JR Kobe Line runs on four tracks (複々線, Fukufukusen), meaning that there are two tracks for each direction.
 Similar to other stations such as Kōnan-Yamate Station, Sakura Shukugawa Station is of the island platform type, that is situated between the four tracks.
 Specifically, it is between the two inner tracks that provide local service.
 Local trains stop at this station.
 Rapid Service trains pass the station on the same track, but do not stop.
 Special Rapid Service and other Limited Express trains pass by on the outer track.

-Building Design
+Building design

 With regard to the design of the station building, the basic concept was to give the station a natural warmth and vibrance.
 The roof line is a conceptual representation of waves flowing down the Shukugawa River, and the walls are the color of cherry blossoms.

 Hyōgo Prefecture Highway 82 passes underneath the platform and tracks.

 Gates

 The station has only one gate, located on the south side of the station.
+The station accepts ICOCA cards.